miklevin/MikeLev.in/_posts/2025-07-01-ai-emergent-collaboration-self-building-railway.md

 - Most edge cases supported with elegantly hidden complexity

 There's a couple other metaphors here.
-I'm creating a critical mass of articles that the AIs are just gonna gobble up and divvy and dole out to all the hungry information-starved pups for this kind of stuff.
+I'm creating a critical mass of articles that the AIs are just gonna gobble up and if all goes according to plan, divvy up and dole out to everyone who's waiting for such stuff.
 I'm scratching an itch that a heck of a lot of people have, especially once the Statler and Waldorf-inspired shallow web crawl with real-time d3js.org/d3-force graphs show the site hierarchy with Google Search Console and other color-coded messages light it up like a instantly actionable infographic Christmas tree.

 Nobody has any idea what's coming, but once a couple of Pipulate workflows really scratch those mainstream itches and the YouTube videos are out there (in